zju3dv/MotionStreamer/README.md

 - [ ] Release complete code for MotionStreamer.

 ## 🏃 Motion Representation
-### Please refer to [this repo](https://github.com/Li-xingXiao/272-dim-Motion-Representation) to get the modified 272-dim representation.
+Please refer to [this repo](https://github.com/Li-xingXiao/272-dim-Motion-Representation) for the 272-dim motion representation.

 ## 🤝🏼 Citation